 They say every plant is nutrition for the body, and every plant in Dev bhumi Uttarakhand is Aushadi or medicine.
 Forests on the hills of Uttarakhand are known for their medicinal herbs.

 In the lanes of this heritage city, I saw a lot of Vaidyashalas.
 I stepped into a couple of them and met the Vaidyas.
 They were kind enough to entertain me despite the long queue of patients.
 They told me about the patients who come to Haridwar from all over the country.

-Ayurveda is probably a lesser known small-scale industry of Uttarakhand.
+Ayurveda is probably a lesser-known small-scale industry in Uttarakhand.
 It was my discovery in this heritage city walk.

 Haveli like Akhadas